farukalpay/PerfLens/README.md

 # PerfLens

 PerfLens is a single-file visual performance studio for Python that turns cProfile, tracemalloc, and stack sampling into interactive insights.
 Launch it to explore a zero-input demo session, then point it at your own scripts to get flame graphs, timeline traces, memory heatmaps, and call graphs in seconds.
+So, basically: Visual Python profiler: flame graphs + timeline + diff mode + optimization coach.

 ![PerfLens interface showing flame graphs, memory heatmaps, and trace timelines](img/img1.png)